awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-container-services.md

 When you create a deployment, you must specify a source container image for each container entry in your deployment\.
 Immediately after you create your deployment, your container service pulls the images from the sources you specify and uses them to create your containers\.

 The images that you specify can originate from the following sources:
-+ **A public registry**, such as Amazon ECR Public Gallery, Docker Hub, or some other public container image registry\.
++ **A public registry**, such as Amazon ECR Public Gallery, or some other public container image registry\.
 For more information about Amazon ECR Public, see [What Is Amazon Elastic Container Registry Public?](https://docs.aws.amazon.com/AmazonECR/latest/public/what-is-ecr.html) in the *Amazon ECR Public User Guide*\.
-For more information about Docker Hub, see [Docker Hub Quickstart](https://docs.docker.com/docker-hub/) in the *Docker documentation*\.
-**Note**
-When you create your container service, you have the option to create an example deployment using an Nginx or Redis container image from Docker Hub\.
-Example deployments are pre\-configured to demonstrate how to launch a container on your service\.
 + **Images pushed from your local machine** to your container service\.
 If you create container images on your local machine, you can push them to your container service to use them when creating a deployment\.
 For more information, see [Creating container images for your Amazon Lightsail container services](amazon-lightsail-creating-container-images.md) and [Pushing and managing container images on your Amazon Lightsail container services](amazon-lightsail-pushing-container-images.md)\.

 Lightsail container services support Linux\-based container images\.
 Windows\-based container images are currently not supported, but you can run Docker, the AWS Command Line Interface \(AWS CLI\), and the Lightsail Control \(lightsailctl\) plugin on Windows to build and push your Linux based images to your Lightsail container service\.